 This portion of the proxy statement, called Compensation Discussion and Analysis or "CD&A," provides a description of the objectives and principles of Cracker Barrel's executive compensation programs.
 It explains how compensation decisions are linked to Cracker Barrel's performance relative to our strategic goals and efforts to drive shareholder value.
-It is also meant to give our shareholders insight into the deliberative process and the underlying compensation philosophy that are the foundation of the design of the pay packages of our executive officers.
-Generally, Cracker Barrel's executive compensation programs apply to all executive officers, but this CD&A focuses on the compensation decisions relating to our executive officers who qualified as "named executive officers" under applicable SEC rules (the "Named Executive Officers") during fiscal 2013.
+It is also meant to give our shareholders insight into the deliberative process and the underlying compensation programs apply to all executive officers, but this CD&A focuses on the compensation decisions relating to our executive officers who qualified as "named executive officers" under applicable SEC rules (the "Named Executive Officers") during fiscal 2013.